skerrey/web2app-cms/docs/vercel-deployment.md

 ## Publicly Hosted Folders

-- `admin/` is hosted for the admin editing tool.
+- The admin editing tool is built and served at the site root (`/`).
 - `content/` is hosted for `content.json` and `manifest.json`.
 - `docs/` can be hosted for public documentation if desired.
 - `android/` is not hosted on Vercel.